SanaIshtiaq/new-folder-by-sana/SRS of NTU.md

 #### (VI) Database Analysis
 The database system which we would use most preferably is the **MySQL**.  <br/>
-ìMySQLî have many good reasons to use in this project.  <br/>
+‚ÄúMySQL‚Äù have many good reasons to use in this project.  <br/>
 * Tested with a broad range of different compilers.
 * Works on many different platforms.
 * Provides transactional and nontransactional storage engines.